Vivek1258/torch-spyre/docs/source/compiler/Torch_Spyre_Dynamic_Shapes_Design.md

 ### Step 10.
 Runtime dispatch (illustrative)

-When the compiled function is later invoked with a different shape, for example `x_runtime.shape[0] = 256`:
+When the compiled function is later invoked with a different shape, for example `x_runtime.shape[0] = 168` (an admissible value: `168 = 56 · 3`):

 1. PyTorch dispatches the kernel through the standard host wrapper.
 2. The Spyre runtime reads the actual tensor shape and invokes JIT Program Correction.
-3. JIT Program Correction reads `s0 = 256` from the runtime shape and patches the per-core addresses in the Spyre Code using the SDSC metadata.
-The per-core slice along the batch dim is `256 / 32 = 8` elements, so the per-core start address for tensor 0 core `c` is `base + c · 8 · 128 · 2 bytes = base + c · 2048`.
+3. JIT Program Correction reads `s97 = 168` from the runtime shape and patches the per-core addresses in the Spyre Code using the SDSC metadata.
+The per-core slice along the batch dim is `168 / 28 = 6` elements, so the per-core start address for the input tensor core `c` is `base + c · 6 · 1024 · 2 bytes = base + c · 12288` (the output tensor follows the same formula with its own base).
-4. Each Spyre core executes on its correct 8-batch slice.
+4. Each Spyre core executes on its correct 6-batch slice (28 active cores, 4 idle).

-No backend recompilation is needed for any admissible runtime value in `{64, 128, 192, ..., 1024}`; only the JIT Program Correction step runs per dispatch.
+No backend recompilation is needed for any admissible runtime value in `{56, 112, 168, …, 616}`; only the JIT Program Correction step runs per dispatch.

 ---